 Benjamin A. Gilman Scholarship

-How to Apply: Complete the application, including three essays: the “Statement of Purpose” essay and two “Community Impact” essays.
+How to Apply: Complete the application, including four essays: two “Statement of Purpose” essays and two “Representing America Abroad and Hometown Impact” essays.

 Eligibility: Open to undergraduate students who receive the Pell Grant